 - Scalability: Computerized accounting systems are designed to adapt to changing business needs, accommodating growth and increasing transaction volumes seamlessly.

-- Advanced Capabilities: Accounting software ranges from basic tools for small businesses to comprehensive solutions for larger enterprises.
-Features such as inventory management and multi-user access cater to businesses operating at a larger scale.
+- Advanced Capabilities: Accounting software ranges from simple tools for small businesses to advanced systems for larger enterprises, with features like inventory tracking and multi-user access.

 Computerized Accounting System BIR Requirements